metreeca/java/docs/tutorials/consuming-jsonld-apis.md

 ## Creating Resources

-New resources are created by submitting an description to the REST API of a writable collection using the `POST` HTTP method.
+New resources are created by submitting an description to the REST API of a writable container using the `POST` HTTP method.

 Note that property values that may be inferred from the associated linked data model, like `rdf:type`, may be safely